Lewis & ClarkCollege of Arts & Sciences

 Choosing Courses

-Before choosing courses read the College Catalog, especially for important information about Lewis & Clark policies and requirements.
+Read the College Catalog, especially for important information about Lewis & Clark policies and requirements.
+Consult with your Academic Advisor.

 Courses offered in the fall

-Current course information may always be accessed by checking “Schedule Your Courses” on the right-hand sidebar.
+Current course information may always be accessed by checking “Course Schedule” at the link on the right-hand sidebar.
 Read the Online Registration Instructions.
 For example, once you have a list of courses, you can click on the course title to see the description and prerequisites.

-When you have a list of courses, check on Section Name and Title in WebAdvisor to see if there are any prerequisites.
+Once you have compiled a list of courses, check WebAdvisor to see if there are any prerequisites.
+(Click on the orange section name to see details of the course.)
 You will not be able to register for a course if the Registrar has not received documentation that you have met or are meeting the prerequisite.
 This includes prerequisites that have been met by AP, IB or college transfer credit.
-Check with Cherilyn Ronningen (cer@lclark.edu) if you have any questions.
+If you have questions, please contact our office at reg@lclark.edu.

 • Calculus AP score of 4 or 5 or an IB score of 7

-• College course work equivalent to Math 055 or higher
+• College course work equivalent to QR-101 or appropriate mathematical prerequisite

 ADVANCED PLACEMENT/INTERNATIONAL BACCALAUREATE (AP or IB credit)

-Check the AP/IB section of the 2010-2011 Lewis & Clark College Catalog to determine if AP or IB credit affects your placement in courses.
+Check the AP/IB section of the Lewis & Clark College Catalog to determine if AP or IB credit affects your placement in courses.
 (Official documentation must be on file in the Registrar’s Office before you register.)
-AP/IB credit does not fill any General Education requirements except in foreign language.
+Note that there is a limit on the number of AP/IB credits that can be applied to your degree.

 GENERAL EDUCATION REQUIREMENTS